 In areas with less sunshine, and that experience long, dark winters, the power bills can be more costly.
 Solar panels that could generate power after sunset may benefit remote villages in Alaska, Greenland, or even stations in Antarctica.
 Increases in battery capability in the coming years could address some installation challenges, while factors such as large wildlife and extreme weather will have to be dealt with too.

 How Can I Invest in Solar Power Right Now?

 It remains to be seen whether NSPs will catch up to conventional solar power sooner than expected.
 And it’s not likely we’ll be drawing power from the moon anytime soon.
 But you can start saving on monthly utility bills by installing rooftop solar panels for your home or business.
 Implementing a solar installation has its challenges.
 But Sunworks USA can provide a custom solution and manage the entire process, from design and procurement to permitting, to construction, operation, and maintenance.
-To learn more about our solutions, process, and comprehensive warranty, call 866-600-6800 today.
+To learn more about our solutions and process call 866-600-6800 today.